FabricDevCamp/FabricSolutionDeployment/docs/GettingStarted.md

 > If you do not see a Fabric-enabled capacity in the capacities list, that is a problem you must address before continuing with these setup instructons.
-That's because the **FabricSolutionDeployment** sample application cannot work correctly to demonstrate running solution deployment workflows if it doesn't have the ability to create workspace items such as lakehouse and notebooks.
+That's because the **FabricSolutionDeployment** sample application cannot work correctly if it doesn't have the ability to create Fabric workspace items such as lakehouses and notebooks.

 ## Configuring access to sample data files in an Azure storage container
-The **FabricSolutionDeployment** application provides sample workflows which require access data files from a container in an Azure storage account.
-More specifically, there is a sample workflows which creates OneLake shortcuts to access data files in an Azure sotrage container.
-There is also another sample workflow which createsand runs a data pipelinewhich copies data files from the Azure storage container to the **Files** section fo a lakehouse.
-In order to successfully run these sample workflows, you will neeed to work through these steps.
+The **FabricSolutionDeployment** application executes sample workflows which require accessto  data files inside an Azure storage account container.
+More specifically, there is a sample workflows which creates OneLake shortcuts to access data files in Azure storage.
+There is a second sample workflow which creates and then runs a data pipelinewhich to copy data files from Azure storage to the **Files** section of a lakehouse.
+In order to successfully run these sample workflows, you will neeed to work through the following setup instructions.

 - Download the sample data files from **ProductSales.zip**.
  - Create an Azure stroage account with support for ADLS Gen2 storage